 Flexibility on entry requirements will be considered for candidates with proven appropriate professional experience.
 Under these circumstances, you will be considered on an individual basis and may be required to initially enrol on the diploma (PGDip) track.

 Months of entry

-You will gain a fundamental understanding of the principles and mechanisms of the immune system and immune responses in the context of infection, malignancy and immunological disorders.
+Our MSc in Clinical Immunology will give you an advanced understanding of the principles and mechanisms of the immune system and immune responses in the context of infection, malignancy and immunological disorders.

-- basic and advanced immunology
+- basic and advanced immunology;

-- immune deficiency
+- immune deficiency;

-- haematological malignancy
+- haematological malignancy;

 Qualification and course duration